by Garrick Dee

 Pro-programmed controls for a premium

-My recommendation is that if your just cooking for yourself and your family the 300 would suffice as it comes with the same motor and can do pretty much anything the 750 does.
+My recommendation is that if you’re cooking for yourself and your family, the 300 will suffice as it comes with the same motor and can do pretty much anything the 750 does.

-It is cheaper but if you own a restaurant or a chef that needs consistent precision in making stuff like soup then the 750 would be a better choice.
+It is the cheaper option, but if you own a restaurant then the Vitamix 750 would be a better option.